ItsCrist1/2048/README.md

 - Lots of settings for customization
 - Custom colored cells
 - Drawing tables with ASCII table symbols
+- Really fast on all systems

 # Compatibility
 Works great with both Windows (not sure about windows 7 or older) and UNIX systems.
+Linux has the best compatibility though (most of the code was written in termux).

 # Building
 Requirements: git (or gh) and cmake